ECTS

 approach, water constraints

-The aim of the module is to provide a theoretical basis for the influence of climate on
+The objective of the module is to provide the theoretical basis for the influence of climate on plant production

-plant production.
-Target skills include knowledge of the fundamentals
+.
+The targeted skills are knowledge of the fundamentals

 Hydrogeophysics